MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ### Add a Power Apps link to a step

 To add a Power Apps link to a step, you add an action.
 You can add one action per step.
-If the step already includes an action, adding a Power Apps action overwrites the existing action.
+If the step already includes an action, adding a new action (whether it's a website link or Power Apps link) overwrites the existing action.

 1. Open the PC Authoring app, go to the appropriate step, and then select the **Action** tab.